 Please note that during all other time periods, Canadian residents between the ages of 18 and 64 years of age must purchase a valid Ontario fishing licence to legally fish in Ontario.

-Participants fishing without a licence must fish under the Conservation fishing licence limits which are set out in the current Ontario Recreational Fishing Regulation Summary.
+Participants fishing without a licence must fish under the Conservation fishing licence limits which are set out in the 2022 Fishing Ontario – Recreational Fishing Regulations Summary

 Family Fishing Derby